Signed Laws and Binding Resolutions for Ballot Questions

 New Hampshire - S 148, passed Senate and House; became law as Chapter 266 without governor's signature, 7/14/2011.
 Provides by insurance statute that a resident of New Hampshire shall not be required to obtain, to maintain, or be assessed a fee or fine for failure to obtain health insurance coverage.
 Effective date July 1, 2011.

 New Hampshire - H 601, Passed House and Senate; became law as Chapter 264 without governor's signature, 7/14/2011.
 By statute, requires that before establishing standards for enforcing the provisions of the federal Affordable Care Act, the insurance commissioner shall obtain approval from a newly created N.H. legislative Health Insurance Reform Oversight Committee.
-The provision applies "to any state official or agency that seeks to enforce the insurance provisions of the Act" and includes enforcing the immediate "consumer protections and market reforms."
+The provision applies to enforcing the immediate "consumer protections and market reforms."
 Effective date July 1, 2011.

 New Hampshire - S 1297, passed Senate and House, signed by the governor as Chapter No. 2012-231, June 18, 2012.
 Prohibits the state from establishing a state based health insurance exchange.
 Also provides that in the event a federally-facilitated exchange is established for New Hampshire, the insurance commissioner retains authority with respect to insurance products sold in New Hampshire "on the federally-facilitated exchange to the maximum extent possible by law."
 Also required the state attorney general to join the lawsuit challenging the Patient Protection and Affordable Care Act and require federal grant moneys received by the state for implementation of the PPACA to be returned to the federal government.
 Effective date June 18, 2012.